pankleks/pm2-health/README.md

 `op` - operator to compare metric value and target.
 Can be one of: `<`, `>`, `=`, `<=`, `>=`, `!=`

-`ifChanged` - if set to `true`, alert will trigger only if current metric value is different from last recorded value (optional)
+`ifChanged` - if `true`, alert will trigger only if current metric value is different from last recorded value (optional)

+`disabled` - if `true`, metric won't be tested

 > Learn how to define PMX probes in your apps here: http://pm2.keymetrics.io/docs/usage/process-metrics/